 In this northern state, Holi assumes a new form, Dulandi Holi, also known as Dhulendi and Vasantostav.
 What’s a unique take on the festival is the tradition of sisters-in-law beating their brothers-in-law or devars in mock anger.
 In the evening the devars are expected to show up with sweets for their sisters-in-law to earn their goodwill.

-The festival of colours is celebrated as Hola Mohalla, an annual fair held at Anandpur Sahib, a city in Punjab.
+Holi festival in India's Punjab is celebrated as Hola Mohalla, an annual fair held at Anandpur Sahib, a city in the state.
 Dating back to the 17th century, this fair is believed to have been organized by Sikh Guru Gobind Singh to celebrate Holi.
 It’s only in this part of the country where instead of throwing colours, the festivities take an unexpected turn - wrestling, martial arts, mock sword fights, acrobatic military exercises, and turban tying.

 While Holika Dahan, the burning of the bonfires marks the beginning of the festivities in the rest of the country, Holi here comes to an end with this ritual.
 Celebrated over a period of 40 days, Holi here comes early.
 Starting on Basant Panchami, the history of making Holi more than a month-long affair dates to the 16th century.